AnkitBarik/planetMagFields/doc/index.rst

 Welcome to planetMagFields' documentation!
 ===========================================

 `planetMagFields` is a package that provides an easy interface to plot and analyze planetary magnetic field data. `planetMagFields` is free and open source and is available at https://github.com/AnkitBarik/planetMagFields .
+The web application for `planetMagFields` is available at https://planetmagfields.streamlit.app/ .
+Head there to start visualizing magnetic fields of planets.

 Documentation
 -------------

 The prerequisites, installation and features are described in the pages below.
-However, for easy and quick visualization, skip ahead to the :ref:`Jupyter notebook <secjup>` section.
 The details of the math are explained in the :ref:`Mathematics <secMath>` section.

 .. toctree::
    :maxdepth: 2